 Much effort has been made to support high level programming for multicore computing.
-Some noticeable examples are the Threading Building Blocks from Intel [?], Parallel Task Library from Microsoft, and the Data Parallel Haskell project [?] from the functional programming community.
+Some noticeable examples are the Threading Building Blocks from Intel [14], Parallel Task Library from Microsoft, and the Data Parallel Haskell project [5] from the functional programming community.

 The CC paradigm proposed here differs from any of the above approaches in a number of fundamental ways.
 Firstly, it does not expose any of the mechanisms related to multicore architecture such as thread, mutex, and task queues.
 Secondly, its does not expose any imperative constructs such parallel-for or parallel loops.
-Finally, instead of relying on programming constructs such as reduce and scan, it provides a much a higher order form from which the constructs could be derived.
+Finally, it does does not include programming constructs such as reduce, scan (including segmented scan), and inner-product as part of the library.